 How does an OLR Guard from Phase Failures?

 In the normal operation of an OLR, the current flow on each pole of the electric motor remains the same for a period of time.
 If a phase is interrupted for some reason then the current flow in the remaining two phases increases to a normal value.
 So the relay heats up and trips.
 Phase failure is also called phased loss otherwise single facing of the motor.

 These relays will not be able to protect against short circuit currents but must be used by short circuit protection devices to protect them.
 Or any short circuit inside the electric motor can easily damage it.
-This relay can prevent phase loss, phase imbalance, overload, but not short circuit.
+This relay can prevent phase loss, phase imbalance, and overload, but not short circuits.